eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 ## Describing class members

-Another part that is often overlooked from documentation class members like attributes and functions.
+Another part that is often overlooked is documentation for class members like attributes and functions.
 I personally suggest documenting _everything_, including private members.
 But if you need to choose, public class members are the ones that should be documented first – these constitute the public API others will be most in contact with.

 Many people in the PHP world seem to believe that the main utility of Phpdoc headers was to enable type hints for parameters and return values, back in the day when these weren't supported by the language itself.
 Now that PHP supports type hints everywhere, they argue, they are useless and should be removed.
 This is far from true.

-The primary purpose of Docblocks is not type hinting, but _description_.
+The primary purpose of Docblocks is not type hinting, but providing a _description_.
 Similarly to class descriptions, well-described class members help developers understand how the component works and how to use it properly.
 A well-designed component shouldn't require developers to reverse-engineer its source code to understand how it works.
-For developers using an IDE, good documentation allows them to get the information they need to understand your components without having to inspect their code.
+For developers using an IDE, good documentation allows them to get the information they need to understand components without having to inspect their code.

 Let's see an example.
 Take this simple public method: